Learning that your child has suffered a serious or life-threatening injury while she or he is away at college can be devastating.

 Types of Hazing

 There are generally three different groups that categorize hazing activities.
 These are:

-Subtle Hazing, which are essentially harmless activities that emphasize the imbalance of power or seniority between existing members and new members.
+Subtle Hazing: Essentially harmless activities that emphasize the imbalance of power or seniority between existing members and new members.
 They can be activities that ridicule or embarrass the new members, but are mostly in good fun.
 Examples could include name-calling or requiring members to take quizzes and tests on trivial information.

-Harassment Hazing, which required new members to do things that cause physical stress or mental anguish in order to feel like they belong to the group.
+Harassment Hazing: Hazing that requires new members to do things that cause physical stress or mental anguish in order to feel like they belong to the group.
 This might involve requiring a member to wear humiliating clothes or demand that a freshman football player to carry the equipment bags of more senior teammates.

-Violent Hazing, which are activities that can cause physical and psychological harm to the member.
+Violent Hazing: Activities that can cause physical and psychological harm to the member.
 Examples of violent hazing include the following: